selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 #### Lecture 1: 11th of October, 2022.
 Getting started: knowing each other and course introduction (G. Amatulli, E. Stearns, T. Sethi)

+[Recorded Lecture](https://gatesfoundation.zoom.us/rec/share/0Qh_DmRZI043Ami9Mphu4VmVucSPrYN6nt3XiXcb9DxDZwwVSRjtxjkmYxu9Ur97.Ox--mL9fKAosDs8J) (the password has been sent by e-mail.
+It  will be the same for all the recorded lecture).

 This session introduces the overall course program and Linux operating system.

 * [Course objectives and schedule](http://spatial-ecology.net/docs/source/lectures/lect_20221011_FMOHCourse_introduction.pdf).
 (Tushar - 10min Lecture)